 Muskingum College is committed to its mission as a four-year college with a tradition in the liberal arts and sciences.
-Entering first-year Muskingum students are able to complete degree requirements and graduate in the standard four-year time frame if they meet the following conditions:
+Entering first-year Muskingum students should be able to complete degree requirements and graduate in the standard four-year time frame if they meet the following conditions:

-- 1. Declare a major by the end of their first year and continue in that major.
+- Declare a major by the end of their first year and continue in that major.
 In addition, with the assistance of the appropriate academic advisor, develop and follow the approved sequence of required courses. - 2.
 Each semester successfully complete a full-time course load (with the customary 15-16 semester hours) with grades of C (2.0) or higher for a total of 124 semester hours over eight consecutive semesters. - 3.
 Include in that 124 semester hours all liberal arts essentials, degree and major program requirements.

-If students meet these conditions and are unable to complete a degree program in eight consecutive semesters, Muskingum will waive tuition charges for any subsequent coursework necessary for graduation.
-The tuition waiver does not apply where the student's failure to graduate is due to causes within his/her reasonable control (including matters of attendance, health or disability), the conduct of third parties, causes beyond the College's reasonable control, or acts of God.
+A student who meets these conditions and is unable to complete a degree program in eight consecutive semesters may appeal to the VPAA to have charges waived for any subsequent coursework necessary for graduation.
+The tuition waiver will not apply where the student's failure to graduate is due to causes within his/her reasonable control (including matters of attendance, health or disability), the conduct of third parties, causes beyond the College's reasonable control, or acts of God.